KRLGroup/Clustered-Compositional-Explanations/README.md

             - *unary_bounding_box*: are the coordinates (top left and bottom right) of the bounding box around the concept's mask per sample
         - *neuron_areas* is a vector containing the number of hits in the neuron's bitmap per sample
         - *unary_intersection* is a vector of size num_concepts containing the number of hits per sample in the masks obtained by the AND of the neuron's bitmap and the atomic concepts' mask
-    - *enneary_info* isa tuple containing the information collected for each formula in the current beam during the parsing of the previous beam.
+    - *enneary_info* is a tuple containing the information collected for each formula in the current beam during the parsing of the previous beam.
         - enneary_areas:  is the size of the formula's mask per sample.
         - enneary_inscribed: are the coordinates (top left and bottom right) of the rectangles inscribed in the formula's mask per sample
         - enneary_bounding_box: are the coordinates (top left and bottom right) of the bounding box around the formula's mask per sample